mpimd-csc/Transfer-function-prediction-using-machine-learning/README.md

 SOFTWARE.
 ----------------------------------------------------------------------------------------
-Cells beginned with: def init_model, def get_grad, model = init_model(), from time import time, in the jupyter notebooks are modifications of some portions of the code for https://github.com/maziarraissi/PINNs and therefore follow the above copyright notice and permmision notice.
+Cells beginned with: def init_model, def get_grad, model = init_model(), from time import time, in the jupyter notebooks are modifications of some portions of the code at https://github.com/maziarraissi/PINNs and therefore follow the above copyright notice and permmision notice.